Content Cannibalisation Google Penalty

 - Deoptimise the keyword on the conflicting page – Remove a few mentions of your keyword from pages you don’t want to rank for it.
 Google then sees them as being less relevant to that topic.

-- Enter ‘site:www.yourwebsite.co.uk keyword’ into the Google search engine and see all the pages which mention that keyword or phrase.
+- Enter ‘site:www.yourwebsite.co.uk keyword’ into the Google search engines and see all the web pages which mention that keyword or phrase.

 - When you’ve found all the pages that mention the keyword, simply do an exact match anchor text link from those pages to the page you do want to rank.